Get clear on a plan that will actually help your child move forward to taste new foods and make your job of feeding them easier!

 Once these issues send a child down the path of picky eating, a parent’s response is often what causes picky eating to get even worse, stay the same, or get better.
 Even if a child has resolution in their medical issues, parent behavior around feeding is a big indicator in a child’s long-term eating habits.

 After working with many parents, I’ve developed a step by step process that walks parents through addressing the parts of picky eating that are in their control.
-I’ve wrapped it all up in the Mastering Mealtimes course to support you on your journey to expanding your picky eaters’ tastes!
+I’ve laid it all out in the Mastering Mealtimes Membership to support you on your journey to expanding your picky eaters’ tastes!